 - MobileHelp (lowest price option)

 MobileHelp offers the most aggressive pricing packages in the medical alert industry - making it the most affordable for consumers.
 It's able to do so because it's one of the few to manufacture its own equipment (also manufactures for many of its competitors oddly enough).
 But it doesn't sacrifice quality, it's also one of the only medical alert companies to be FDA and ULC certified.

-Current Summer Special expires August 31, 2020: 2 Free Months, 30 Day Risk Free Trial Period, Free Cancellation, Free Lock Box, Free Activation and Free Shipping.
+Current Fall Special expires October 31st, 2020: 2 Free Months, 30 Day Risk Free Trial Period, Free Cancellation, Free Lock Box, Free Activation and Free Shipping.